jahua/Invoice_system/README.md

 > **Note**: Database creation and seeding is handled automatically by the application.
 > The SQL scripts are provided as documentation only.

-## Development Setup Tips

-1. **Quick Start with SQLite**
-   - The default configuration uses SQLite
-   - Database is created automatically on first run
-   - Sample data is populated automatically by DataSeedingService

-2. **Using Other Databases**
-   - Update connection string in `appsettings.json`
-   - Application will create and seed the database automatically
-   - No additional setup required

 ## Support